tredoe/wizard/README.md

-GoWizard
+gowizard
 ========

 Tired of adding the same files every time you create a new Go project?
 Don't know how to structure it?
 Don't know how to apply the license?

-**GoWizard** creates the base for new Go projects, adds the license header to source code files, and creates an ignore file for the VCS given.
+**gowizard** creates the base for new Go projects, adds the license header to source code files, and creates an ignore file for the VCS given.

 The ignore file has been configured to ignore files finished in "~" (used like